taraokelly/Emerging-Technologies-Assignment/README.md

 ## Implemention

-At first I considered using keras, a library that can use tensorflow as a backend, as modules resources supply a easy to follow example that builds, trains and validates a model.
-However, Tensorflow provide ample documentation and tutorials - one which boasted over 99% accuracy!
-First I created, trained, and tested the regressional model following the [MNIST for ML Beginners](https://www.tensorflow.org/get_started/mnist/beginners) tutorial.
+At first I considered using keras, a library that can use tensorflow as a backend, as module resources supply a easy to follow example that builds, trains and validates a model.
+However, Tensorflow provides ample documentation and tutorials - one which boasted over 99% accuracy!
+First I created, trained, and tested a regressional model following the [MNIST for ML Beginners](https://www.tensorflow.org/get_started/mnist/beginners) tutorial.
 Subsequently, I restored the model and used this to make predictions.
-This model demonstrated from the tutorial was not that proficent so I then did the same examination and implementation of the [Deep MNIST for Experts](https://www.tensorflow.org/get_started/mnist/pros) tutorial.
+This model adapted from the tutorial was not that proficent so I then did the same examination and implementation of the [Deep MNIST for Experts](https://www.tensorflow.org/get_started/mnist/pros) tutorial.
 The tutorial demonstates a multilayer convolutional model.
 This rough work can be found in the [rough_work](https://github.com/taraokelly/Emerging-Technologies-Assignment/tree/master/rough_work) directory in the form of jupyter notebooks.
 To run these, follow the user guide and run the following command in the cmd:

 ```
 jupyter notebook
 ```

+Using this multilayer convolutional model I integrated the implementaion into the Flask application, also giving the application the functionality to build a new model if one does not already exist.

 ## User Guide